Rule 4 Licensing and Practice of Foreign Legal Consultants

 A. General Regulation as to Licensing.
 In its discretion, the Supreme Court may license to practice in this State as a foreign legal consultant, without examination, an applicant who:

 B. Application.
-An applicant under this Rule shall file an application for a foreign legal consultant license, which must include all of the following:
+An applicant under this Rule shall file, with the State Board of Law Examiners, an application for a foreign legal consultant license, which must include all of the following:

 3. duly authenticated English translations of the certificate required by Section B(1) of this Rule and the letter required by Section B(2) of this Rule if they are not in English;